 Leave the skin or not?
 That is the question.

 It is personal preference whether to leave the skin on or not.
 I like to leave it on because it provides a protective layer while cooking, and also because I think it looks good and tastes great.
 If you prefer to remove the skin, do so at this stage by placing the fish skin-side down on the cutting board and running your knife down the inside.
 Keep the knife as close to the skin as possible without cutting it.

 Now you have your filleted fish and it’s time to get cooking!

 Let’s talk about some of the better electric knives on the market that will let you get to this stage with as little hassle as possible.

 What is the best electric knife for cleaning fish?

 Cuisinart products are always in the mix when it come to kitchen appliances, and their CEK-40 Electric Knife is no exception.
 This stainless steel knife looks as good as it performs.
-It also comes with an attractive wooden storage block and a motor that’s powerful enough for any food-related task.
+It also comes with an attractive wooden storage block (depending on the model) and a motor that’s powerful enough for any food-related task.
 (Please resist temptation and don’t try to trim your hedges with it, though!)

 Maintaining your knives.

 Your electric knives will probably need sharpening at some point.
 To do this, unplug the device and remove the blades.
 You will then be able to run the blades through a sharpener.